Block shares extend losses as Hindenburg report weighs

 The company called the report "factually inaccurate and misleading" and said it will work with the U.S. securities regulator to explore legal action against Hindenburg.

-Block shares closed 15% lower on Thursday, giving up all the gains made so far this year.
-They had lost 61% of their value last year amid a broad selloff in the technology sector.
+Block shares were trending on retail investor focused forum Stocktwits under 'extremely bearish' sentiment after giving up all the gains made so far this year on Thursday and closing 15% lower.

+"The major problem with Block despite the multitude of allegations leveled by Hindenburg is it is still losing money.
+This is not the environment for money losing companies," Thomas Hayes, chairman and managing member at Great Hill Capital said.

+"It is a 'shoot first, ask questions later' stock at this point."

 Brokerage RBC Capital Markets said the report will have a negative overhang on the shares for some time, but its view on the stock remained unchanged.

-The report cited a non-profit organization to say that Cash App was also "by far" the top app used in reported U.S. sex trafficking.

-Brokerage Jefferies said in a note that most of the issues raised by Hindenburg are known to investors, while pointing out that the short seller has not questioned the accuracy of the company's financials.
+Brokerage Jefferies said in a note that most of the issues raised by Hindenburg are known, while pointing out that the short seller has not questioned the accuracy of the company's financials.

 Short sellers typically sell borrowed securities and aim to buy these back at a lower price.